 Responsible neighbors never feed wild animals or allow pets to roam unsupervised.
 However, there are times when ill, injured or aggressive wild animals become a threat to public health and safety.
 This includes hunting pets during the daytime or approaching people without fear.
 ACS has created a coyote management plan to address coyote activity.

-Residents are encouraged to Report Wildlife Activity which we use for our Reported Coyote Activity Mapping to provide residents with information about their neighborhood.
+Residents are encouraged to Report Coyote Activity which we use for our Reported Coyote Activity Mapping to provide residents with information about their neighborhood.
 You may also download resources from the California Department of Fish & Wildlife such as the Keep Me Wild Brochure for distribution.
 All animal-related emergencies should be reported immediately by calling (562) 570-PETS (7387).
 If there is an immediate threat to a human, call 911.

 For more information about coyotes please visit our Living with Urban Coyotes page.